ivogeorg/attach_shelf/README.md

 ### attach_shelf

-An RB1 robot in a simulated warehouse world moves forward, turns, detects a shelf, moves underneath it and attaches to it by raising its elevator.
+An RB1 robot in a warehouse world moves forward, turns, detects a shelf, moves underneath it and attaches to it by raising its elevator.
+Warehouse both simulated in Gazebo and a real physical playpen in the Barcelona office of The Construct.

 ![RB1 attaches to shelf](assets/rb1_attach_shelf.gif)